lazarus0x1337/webserver/README.md

 <h1 align="center">Webserv </h1>

-### his is when you finally understand why a URL starts with HTTP
+### this is when you finally understand why a URL starts with HTTP